 International Trade

-Freeport customs sites are considered to be outside UK customs boundaries.
-This means that goods brought into a Freeport customs site are conceptually still ‘off shore’.
-This has a number of benefits:
+Freeport customs sites are outside UK customs boundaries.
+This means that goods brought into the Plymouth and South Devon Freeport customs sites are conceptually still ‘off shore’.

 Freeports are expected to create national hubs for trade and investment and DfT statistics show that around 95% of all import and export tonnage is transported by sea.